ericallam/docrails/guides/source/testing.md

 class BillingJobTest < ActiveJob::TestCase
   test "that account is charged" do
+    perform_enqueued_jobs do
-    BillingJob.perform_now(account, product)
+      BillingJob.perform_later(account, product)
+    end
     assert account.reload.charged_for?(product)
   end
 end
 ```

-This test is pretty simple and only asserts that the job got the work done
+This test is pretty simple and only asserts that the job did work that was expected.
+You can also use `perform_now` to run the job inline, but if you have retries configured, any exceptions raised by the job will be silently ignored, whereas `perform_enqueued_jobs` will fail the test and print the exception information.
-as expected.

-By default, `ActiveJob::TestCase` will set the queue adapter to `:test` so that
-your jobs are performed inline.
-It will also ensure that all previously performed
-and enqueued jobs are cleared before any test run so you can safely assume that
-no jobs have already been executed in the scope of each test.

 ### Custom Assertions and Testing Jobs inside Other Components